spamegg1/abstract-thinking/README.md

 ## What this is *not*

 - This is not about abstract thinking in the [broadest sense](https://en.wikipedia.org/wiki/Abstraction#As_used_in_different_disciplines):
-  - in art, music, literature,
+  - in science, art, music, literature,
-  - in science,
-  - in politics,
-  - in religion,
+  - in politics, religion,
-  - in military,
+  - in military, business,
-  - in business, decision making,
+  - in decision making, etc.
-  - etc.
 - This is not comprehensive, or hierarchical / strictly organized:
-  - thinking patterns are tied to each other in a messy tangled web, it's near impossible to make them hierarchical.
+  - thinking patterns are tied to each other in a messy tangled web,
+  - it's near impossible to make them hierarchical.
   - Hence, "elements."
 - This is not a coverage of the Math / CS topics that are mentioned.
-  - The idea is that this could be *embedded* into a math / CS curriculum *while* those topics are being taught; giving much clearer understanding.
+  - It could be *embedded* into a math / CS curriculum *while* those topics are being taught;
+  - giving much clearer understanding.

 ***So... here we go!***

-## ***First, the human side of things:***
+***First, the human side of things:***

-## The Basic Instincts

 ## Our physical senses and the world